NFSCO/documentation/src/discord/information.md

 * :speech_balloon: <#481831073249230858> Talk about interesting and appropriate topics.
 Use your best judgement and read your messages before posting them.
 * :card_index: <#481831313662410752> Post memes.
 * :camera_with_flash: <#481832493499023372> Share your screenshots, images, videos, music, and other media.
 * :bulb: <#1318412842810081290> Give your feedback about the project.
 Structured and non-hostile messages only.
+Content requests are not feedback, and are only considered if fully funded by the community.
 Misusing this channel will result in you being permanently restricted.
 * :city_dusk: <#1122540705169027155> Create threads on topics you would like to discuss.
 Read the channel's post guidelines for more information.
 * :grey_question: <#1325879081526624326> Request support by creating a thread.
 Include any relevant and useful information when reporting an issue.